 What is an open book examination?

-Open book examinations enable you to sit your NEBOSH assessment on your own, usually in your own home or another safe and suitable location where you can concentrate.
-In a NEBOSH open book examination you will have up to 24 hours to complete your paper - though you should be able to complete the examination in 4-5 hours.
+An open book examination (OBE) enables you to sit your NEBOSH assessment on your own, usually in your own home or another safe and suitable location where you can concentrate.

-Do not think that an open book examination is an easy alternative; NEBOSH is trusted by organisations around the world to provide relevant and rigorous qualifications and assessments.
+Do not think that an OBE is an easy alternative to invigilated examinations; NEBOSH is trusted by organisations around the world to provide relevant and rigorous qualifications and assessments.
 The questions you’ll be asked will be different to those in our previous closed book examinations.
 You will be presented with a scenario that describes a realistic workplace and situation.
-You will then be asked to carry out a series of tasks using evidence presented in the scenario as well as the underpinning knowledge you have gained through your studies and revision.
+You will then be asked to carry out a series of tasks using evidence presented in the scenario, as well as the underpinning knowledge you have gained through your studies and revision.

 Open Book Examinations